The “3 Cs” to Tighter Contractor-Customer Relationships

 With every customer interaction, your team should express care through engaged or reflective listening, showing empathy, or using positive body language.
 On every job, have your technicians trained to look for something additional they can do for the customer, over and beyond the specific repair need.
 Or some simple way to delight.
 They can shine, clean, remove, trim, organize, inspect, upgrade, retrieve, or tighten something.
 They can leave a written note of appreciation.
 They can have a toy bag for kids or a pet bag with treats and toys.

-People never forget how you make them feel, so make them feel special and watch their loyalty to your company grow.
+Make customers feel special and watch their loyalty to your company grow.

-• Be Compassionate
+Be Compassionate

 At the end of the day, consumers want to feel they have been heard and understood, and they want to feel appreciated for their business.
 Completing the service for them is only half of the consumer experience.
 Don’t forget the other half, which is showing your appreciation for their business!
-Simply being compassionate and kind in your disposition with your clients goes a long way.
+Simply being compassionate and kind in your disposition with customers goes a long way.

 When customers come to you, it’s because a basic home system has failed.
 The HVAC system goes out, the plumbing leaks, the power goes out.
 That likely triggers your customer’s stress and fear mechanisms which means they’re on high alert and likely battling anxiety and insecurity.
 The best response always, for fear and insecurity, is empathy and reassurance.